psteinb/hpc-in-a-day/_episodes/03-02-parallel-estimate.md

   - `user` this is accumulated amount of CPU seconds (so seconds that the CPU was active) spent in code by the user (you)
   - `sys`  this is accumulated amount of CPU seconds that the CPU spent while executing system code that was necessary to run your program (memory management, display drivers if needed, interactions with the disk, etc.)

-So from the above, Lola wants to compare the `real` time spent by her serial implementation (`0m52.305s`) and compare it to the `real` time spent by her parallel implementation (`0m12.113s`).
-Apparently, her parallel program was _4.3_ times faster than the serial implementation.
-The latter number is called the speed-up of the parallelization.
-Very good for a first attempt.
+So from the above, Lola wants to compare the `real` time spent by her serial implementation (`0m12.766`) and compare it to the `real` time spent by her parallel implementation (`0m1.942s`).
+Apparently, her parallel program was `6.6` times faster than the serial implementation.

+We can compare this to the maximum speed-up that is achievable: `S = 1/(1 - 0.99 + 0.99/12) = 10.8`
+That means, our parallel implementation does already a good job, but only achieves `100*6.6/10.8 = 61.1%` runtime improvement of what is possible.
+As achieving maximum speed-up is hardly ever possible, Lola leaves that as a good end of the day and leaves for home.

 > ## Adding up times
 > The output of the `time` command is very much bound to how a operating system works.
 In an ideal world, `user` and `sys` of serial programs should add up to `real`.
 Typically they never do.
 The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decides which process receives time on the CPU (aka to perform computations).
 Once a process runs, it may however happen, that the system decides to intervene and have some other binary have a tiny slice of a CPU second while your application is executed.
 This is where the mismatch for `user+sys` and `real` comes from.